Progress Notes For Nursing Template

 Check out these progress note templates for nursing notes to improve your documentation, workflow, and client outcomes.

-How to Use This Progress Note Template for Nursing
+How to use this Progress Notes for Nursing Template

-The first step to start using this nursing progress note template in your practice is to download the PDF using the link on this page.
-Once you have downloaded the free PDF, just click within the interactive text boxes to start typing.
-Alternatively, you can print this PDF out and fill it in by hand if that’s more your thing.
+The first step to start using this Progress Notes for Nursing Template in your practice is to download the PDF using the link on this page.
+Once you have downloaded the free PDF, click within the interactive text boxes to start typing.
+Alternatively, you can print this nursing note PDF and fill it in by hand if that's more your thing.

-We have left the progress note section blank for you to use your preferred method of note-taking.
-Many nurses use the SOAP, F-DAR, or PIE acronyms, and with our template, you can use whichever method you prefer for taking your progress notes.
+We have left the progress note section blank for you to use as your preferred note-taking method.
+With our template, you can use whichever method you prefer for taking patient reports—you can use Subjective, Objective, Assessment, and Plan (SOAP); Focus, Data, Action, and Response (F-DAR); or Problem, Intervention, and Evaluation (PIE) methods.

 Once you have written your progress note, add your signature or initials in the initials column.
-This is an important step for accountability, and for meeting the legal obligations for medical record keeping.
+This is an important step for accountability and meeting the legal obligations for medical record keeping.

-The last step is to save your progress note securely.
-If you are using this template digitally, ensure everyone accessing the template understands how to use it without overwriting each other’s hard work.
+The last step is to save your progress note securely—if you use our app, secure storage is a given.
+If you use this template digitally, ensure that healthcare professionals accessing it understand how to use it without overwriting each other's hard work.

-Can’t wait to see what this template looks like when it’s completed?
-We have created example nursing progress notes using this template to illustrate what this template can look like when it’s all filled in.
+If you want to see what this nursing notes example looks like when it's completed, we have created one to illustrate what it can look like when it's all filled in.
+This template serves as a good nursing note example to guide nurses in their documentation.

-This template is designed for use by registered nurses (RN’s) who routinely take periodic progress notes on their patients.
-The structure of this template is designed for concise progress notes (not a whole medical history!) set out in chronological order.
-The concise nature of these progress notes makes it best for using on patients in an in-patient setting, where you may be looking after several patients on the ward at one time.
-As such, this template can be a great organizational tool.
+This template is designed for registered nurses (RNs) who routinely take periodic progress notes on their patients.
+Its structure is designed for concise progress notes (not a whole medical history!) set chronologically.
+The concise nature of these progress notes makes them best for use with patients in an in-patient setting, where you may look after several patients on the ward at once.

 This template can aid the progress note-taking process for nurses working in: